-This form is used to set the strength of the password that is used to log in to the System Administration Tool, and the duration of the session inactivity timer, which automatically logs out the user after a period of inactivity.
-This form can also be used to configure a Login Banner to warn users against unauthorized system access or use.
+This form is used to set the strength of the password used to log in to the System Administration Tool and the duration of the session inactivity timer, which automatically logs out the user after a period of inactivity.
+It can also be used to configure a Login Banner to warn users against unauthorized system access or use.